ciubotarum/coding-challanges/src/theory.md

 * simplifies the process of managing project dependencies, building and packaging your project into various format (including JAR - Java ARchive file)

 Create JAR with maven:
 * in Java project create a `pom.xml` file
 * in contains information about the project
 * configuration details used by Maven to build the project

+### Manifest file

+* a file named `MANIFEST.MF`
+* text file included within a JAR
+* it acts as an instruction manual for the JAR

+How are used manifest files:
+* when run an executable JAR file JVM reads the manifest file to understand the JAR structure
+* Maven and Gradle can automatically generate and configure the manifest file